oracle-livelabs/database/heatwave-lakehouse-cdp/create-heatwave-vcn-db/create-heatwave-vcn-db.md

-# Create Compartment, VCN, sbunet for workshop.
+# Create VCN, Subnet and Allow Incoming Connections for the Workshop.

 ### Introduction